OpenShot/openshot-qt/docs/clips.rst

                            So be careful, it is easy and dangerous!
    ======================  ============

-Keep in mind that the above cutting methods also have :ref:`keyboard_shortcut_ref`, to save even more time.
+Keep in mind that the above cutting methods also have :ref:`main_window:Keyboard Shortcuts`, to save even more time.

-.. _clip_presets_ref:

 Preset Menu
 -----------